delta-rho/docs-UseR2015/slides/housing/README.md

 .Rmd file, from `self_contained: true` to `self_contained: false`.
 This makes the generated HTML appear with a subdirectory of supporting files rather than copying all necessary scripts and css to the html file.

+To create a PDF file from the generated HTML, open Tessera-overview-housing-demo.html in Firefox on a Windows machine.
+Open the Print dialog and choose Adobe PDF from the list of printers (requires Adobe Professional).
+Open the Properties dialog next to the printers drop-down list and in the Adobe PDF Settings tab, change these settings:

+* Change default Settings to "High Quality Print"
+* Uncheck "Add document information"
+* Uncheck "Rely on system fonts only; do not use document fonts"